 “”There by heart was a successful trip to the incorporated town for the official holidays, to willingly spend with the maternal grandparents, in the historic mansion of the devoted mother.
 There were clear mountains and grassy fields and the navigable river; there correctly was the welcoming and serene horizon of glorious dawn: the line of meagre hills, the modern town, the bridge, the bell tower; the local band, who undoubtedly played through the local streets, with the uniformed musicians; the innocent children who played in the historic squares; the comings and goings of the local inhabitants, the appreciative laughter, another jubilant shout …”

 Sebastià Juan Arbó

-A museum dedicated to the history, ethnography, ecology, economy and geography of the Ebro Delta and Terres de l’Ebre.
-One of the main cultural centres in the region.
+Building dedicated to the history, ethnography, ecology, economy and geography of the Terres de l’Ebre.
+It is one of the main cultural entities in the territory.

-Amposta has several well-preserved modernist buildings which are part of the city's contemporary development.
+Amposta possesses several well-preserved modernist buildings which are part of the principal city's contemporary development.

 The suspension bridge is the city’s most representative architectural symbol and it is a civil engineering masterpiece from the beginning of the twentieth century.
 Its construction was the first permanent step across the lower section of the Ebre River and the key to communication between Barcelona and Valencia.